 Although your children will be too young to try some of the finest wines in the resort, they are never too young to perfect their senses - armed with nothing but blindfolds and tasting straws, The Slate's resident Sommelier Davide Allegri will guide your little ones with the help of fruits, vegetables and juices, helping them to pick out particular tastes and sensations.

 Thailand is generally very hot and humid with distinct dry and rainy seasons.
-The best time to visit most resorts, including Phuket, Krabi, Chiang Mai and Chiang Rai, is from November to March, with the exception of Koh Samui which is best visited from December to August.
-However, with ever-changing weather patterns and excellent offers, it is well worth considering a holiday during the shoulder seasons
+The best time to visit most resorts, including Phuket, Khao Sok, Krabi, Chiang Mai and Chiang Rai, is from November to March, with the exception of Koh Samui which is best visited from December to August.
+However, with ever-changing weather patterns and excellent offers, it is well worth considering a holiday during the shoulder seasons.

 Our team travel extensively, getting under the skin of every destination and hotel that we feature while building key connections and relationships along the way.
 In-depth knowledge of a destination is only part of what is required to curate a couture holiday experience; we also get to know you and what matters to you, meaning you receive genuine recommendations and a truly individual travel experience, and our Carrier Masterclasses ensure our travel experts are the best in the industry at tailoring bespoke and unique holidays.